 - Land vehicles are prohibited within the Area. - Movement within the Area shall be on foot unless under exceptional circumstances when helicopter may be used. - All movement shall be undertaken carefully so as to minimise disturbance to archaeological remains, animals, soils, geomorphological features and vegetated surfaces, walking on rocky terrain or ridges if practical to avoid damage to sensitive plants, patterned ground and waterlogged soils. - Pedestrian traffic should be kept to the minimum consistent with the objectives of any permitted activities and every reasonable effort should be made to minimise trampling effects.
 Where possible, existing tracks should be used to transit the area (Map 2).
 If no track exists, care should be taken to avoid creation of new tracks.
-Research has shown that vegetation on Byers Peninsula can recover if fewer than 200 transits are made over it in a single season (Tejedo et al 2009).
-Pedestrian routes over vegetated ground should therefore be chosen depending on the forecasted number of transits (i.e. number of people ́ transits per day ́ number of days).
+Research has shown that vegetation on Byers Peninsula can recover if fewer than 200 transits are made over it in a single season (Tejedo et al., 2009).
+Pedestrian routes over vegetated ground should therefore be chosen depending on the forecasted number of transits (i.e., number of people x transits per day x number of days).
 When the number of transits on the same track is expected to be less than 200 in the same season, the track should be clearly identified and transits always made along the track.
-When the number is expected to be larger than 200 in a season, then the route should not be fixed along a single track, but transits should be done across a wide belt (i.e. multiple tracks, each with fewer than 200 transits), to diffuse the impact and allow quicker recovery of trampled vegetation.

-- Conditions for use of helicopters within the Area are described in section 6(ii) - Overflight of bird colonies within the Area by Unmanned Autonomous Vehicles (UAVs) at an altitude likely to result in harmful interference shall not be permitted unless in accordance with a permit issued by an appropriate national authority. - Pilots, air and boat crew, or other people on aircraft or boats, are prohibited from moving on foot beyond the immediate vicinity of their landing site unless specifically authorised by Permit. - Restrictions on access and movement within the restricted zones are described in section 6(v)
+When the number is expected to be larger than 200 in a season, then the route should not be fixed along a single track, but transits should be done across a wide belt (i.e. multiple tracks, each with fewer than 200 transits), to diffuse the impact and allow quicker recovery of trampled vegetation. - Conditions for use of helicopters within the Area are described in section 6(ii) - Overflight of bird colonies within the Area by Remotely Piloted Aircraft Systems (RPAS) shall not be permitted unless for compelling scientific or operational purposes, and in accordance with a permit issued by an appropriate national authority.
+Furthermore, operation of RPAS within or over the Area shall be in accordance with the 'Environmental guidelines for operation of Remotely Piloted Aircraft Systems (RPAS) in Antarctica' (Resolution 4 (2018)) (available at: https://documents.ats.aq/recatt/att645_e.pdf). - Pilots, air and boat crew, or other people on aircraft or boats, are prohibited from moving on foot beyond the immediate vicinity of their landing site unless specifically authorised by Permit. - Restrictions on access and movement within the restricted zones are described in section 6(v).